Drbmk/PagerCentreon/README.md

 for active incidents that have been acknowledged in PagerDuty but not in Centreon - PagerCentreon handles the host / service acknowledgement back to Centreon.

+Acknowledged services and hosts are stored in a SQLite3 database for persistence

 Relies on Centreon cmd to interact with Centreon

 ## Parameters